trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 impact on the other devices.
 The downside to mergerfs' technique is the fact you don't actually have contiguous space as large as if you used those other technologies.
-Meaning you can't create a file greater than 1TB on a pool of 2 1TB filesystems.
+Meaning you can't create a file greater than 1TB on a pool of two 1TB filesystems.

 ## BTRFS Single Data Profile